The Brooklyn Nets (45-36, 23-17 Home) play host to the Philadelphia 76ers (53-28, 24-16 Away) Sunday in what should be a...

 Powered by role players Spencer Dinwiddie and Caris Levert, Brooklyn made the playoffs for a second straight season, finishing the 2019-20 season 7th in the East with a 35-37 record.
 The Brooklyn Nets fell to the Toronto Raptors in the first round.

-If you are a fan of the Brooklyn Nets, then you know that the only thing that matters right now is how they are expected to perform in the 2020 / 2021 season.
-Do the Brooklyn Nets have the star power to make it all the way to the playoffs and finals in 2021?
+If you are a fan of the Brooklyn Nets, then you know that the only thing that matters right now is how they are expected to perform in the 2022-23 season.
+Do the Brooklyn Nets have the star power to make it all the way to the playoffs and win The Finals in 2023?

 Still got some burning questions about the Brooklyn Nets?
 Well, we have answered some of the most common questions people have, hopefully you will find the answer you are looking for below!